madhurisharma001/Amazon-Sales-Analysis/README.md

- ## Amazon Sales Analysis using Excel & Python
+#  Amazon Sales Analysis using Excel & Python

 ## Project Overview

-This project was completed during the **DevTown Excel to Python Analytics Bootcamp**.
+This project was completed as part of the **DevTown Excel to Python Analytics Bootcamp**.

-The objective was to analyze Amazon sales data using both **Microsoft Excel** and **Python** to answer business questions and generate actionable insights.
+The objective of this project was to analyze Amazon sales data using both **Microsoft Excel** and **Python** to answer business questions, identify sales trends, and generate meaningful business insights.

+The same analysis was performed using Excel and Python to understand different approaches to data analytics.

+##  Objectives

+- Analyze Amazon sales data
+- Answer 15 real-world business questions
+- Perform data cleaning and preprocessing
+- Compare Excel and Python workflows
+- Generate business insights through data visualization

 ##  Tools & Technologies

 - Microsoft Excel
 - Python